Desperately Seeking Susan: Soundtrack

 Madonna during the performance of "Into the Groove" on 2023-2024's the Celebration Tour.
-It reached the number-one in various territories, including a number of European countries.
+The song was a number-one hit in various territories, including a number of European countries.

-The soundtrack, composed by Thomas Newman, was released on both vinyl and CD together with the soundtrack to another Seidelman film, Making Mr. Right.
+The soundtrack, created by Thomas Newman, was released on both vinyl and CD together with the soundtrack to another Seidelman film, Making Mr. Right.
 The soundtrack does not feature any of the other songs in the film.
 The film captures the feel of the underground Bohemian/new wave scene of the early to mid-1980s New York City, a scene that helped Madonna get her big break in the music business.

 Madonna recorded a song for the movie, titled "Desperately Seeking Susan".
 It ended up not being used in the film, and a demo she had just finished, "Into the Groove", was used instead.
 Only the demo version can be heard in the movie.
 The song was a huge commercial success.
 In some territories, it was included on a 1985 reissue of Like a Virgin, but in the United States it was only released as a double A-side 12″ single with "Angel".
 The song's music video consists of clips from the film, edited by Doug Dowdle of Parallax Productions.